Niyama – Self control – Overview

 Consequently, awareness (prajñā) increases, which improves discrimination capability (vivekam) and dispassion (vairāgyam) in decision making.

-The stimuli-response cycle impacts our sense of identity (asmitā) which changes awareness of our Self (jñāna).
+Also, the stimuli-response cycle impacts our sense of identity (asmitā) which changes awareness of our Self (jñāna).

 So, while yama is the process of harmonising our relationship with our environment, niyama is the practice of harmonising the stimulus with our Self.

-To achieve an integrated personality svatantra (sva = self + tantra = weave), one’s behaviour must be integrated with one’s conditioning.
+Importantly, to achieve an integrated personality svatantra (sva = self + tantra = weave), one’s behaviour must be integrated with one’s conditioning.
 Moreover, this ability comprises of 2 parts – a harmonic relationship with the environment and harmony within.

 Finally, the inward focus increases jñāna (awareness of one’s identity), resulting in a harmonic integration of one’s conditioning with behaviour and an independent personality or svatantra.

-(Ch1 v17) The 10 rules of yama are – ahiṃsā (non-violence), satya (Truth), asteya (non-stealing), brahmacaryam (sexual continence), kṣamā (forgiveness), dhṛti (self-command), dayā (compassion), ārjavam (frankness or being straightforward), mitāhāra (controlled diet), śaucam (cleanliness).
+(Ch1 v17) The 10 rules of niyama are – ahiṃsā (non-violence), satya (Truth), asteya (non-stealing), brahmacaryam (sexual continence), kṣamā (forgiveness), dhṛti (self-command), dayā (compassion), ārjavam (frankness or being straightforward), mitāhāra (controlled diet), śaucam (cleanliness).

-The 10 rules of Niyama are tapas (austerity), santoṣam (contentment), āsthikyam (belief in the Vedas), dānam (charity), ishwara-pūjanam (prayer to God), siddhānta-vākyam (discussing first principles), hrīmat (modesty), japo (japa), hutam (yajñá or sacrifice) has been stated by yoga-śāstra experts
+The 10 rules of niyama are tapas (austerity), santoṣam (contentment), āsthikyam (belief in the Vedas), dānam (charity), ishwara-pūjanam (prayer to God), siddhānta-vākyam (discussing first principles), hrīmat (modesty), japo (japa), hutam (yajñá or sacrifice) has been stated by yoga-śāstra experts.

 Ch2 v32 – Cleanliness, contentment, austerity, self study/ reflection, surrender to a God comprises niyama.